-&lt;sup>8The reported number of fund managers is subject to two adjustments: (1) Morningstar assigns a unique identification number (UIN) to each fund manager.
-However, we identify and merge 251 cases in which two or more UINs refer to the same sample individual.
-The majority of duplicate assignments occur in the event of name changes (e.g., earlier records refer to fund manager Katherine Lieberman (née Buck) as "Katherine Buck," while later records refer to her as "Katherine Lieberman"), or due to the usage of pseudonyms (e.g., different fund firms refer to Langton C. "Tony" Garvin either as "Langton C. Garvin" or as "Tony Garvin").
-(2) We exclude 36 fund managers whom we find to have died before the launch of Facebook in February 2004.
-Note that we keep individuals who have died after Facebook's launch (169 individuals as of October 2021), because their (potential) Facebook profiles might still be active (e.g., because Facebook has not been notified about their passing, or because a memorialized version of the profile deliberately remains online).
+8The reported number of fund managers is subject to two adjustments: (1) We identify and merge 251 cases in which two or more of the fund managers' derived identifiers refer to the same sample individual.
+The majority of these duplicate assignments occur in events of name changes (e.g., earlier records refer to fund manager Katherine Lieberman (née Buck) as "Katherine Buck," while later records refer to her as "Katherine Lieberman"), or due to the usage of pseudonyms (e.g., different fund firms refer to fund manager Langton C. "Tony" Garvin either as "Langton C. Garvin" or as "Tony Garvin").
+(2) We further exclude 36 fund managers who we find to have died before the launch of Facebook in February 2004.
+Fund managers who died after this date remain in the sample as they might have created Facebook profiles which might still be active (e.g., because Facebook was not notified about their passing or because a memorialized profile remains online).